Principles and Good Rules2020 Nov 13

 - Considers self always the most important.

-- Follows generally accepted rules for considerate treatment of others.
+- Follows general socially accepted rules for considerate treatment of others.

 - Knows that sacrificial love for the benefit of others is the primary first principle and accepts help for learning to conform life and personal rules to the principle.